mesielepush/Pigeons/README.md

 The paper rest on the early theory of choice in the realm of Behaviour Analysis.

 It hypothesizes the relative frequency of response as a dependent variable to the frequency of reinforcement.
-It is usually taken as the beginning for the develop of what is call the Matching Law.
+It is usually taken as the beginning for the development of what is call the Matching Law.
 And it is in turn a precursor work for the Delay Reduction Theory by Edmund Fantino.

     Fantino, E., & Romanowich, P. (2007).
     The effect of conditioned reinforcement rate on choice: A review.